 Collective Search in Networks

 I study social learning in networks with information acquisition and choice.
-Rational agents act in sequence, observe the choices of their connections, and acquire information via sequential search.
-Complete learning occurs if search costs are not bounded away from zero, the network is sufficiently connected, and information paths are identifiable.
-If search costs are bounded away from zero, even a weaker notion of long-run learning fails, except in special networks.
+Bayesian agents act in sequence, observe the choices of their connections, and acquire information via sequential search.
+Complete learning occurs if search costs are not bounded away from zero and the network is sufficiently connected and has identifiable information paths.
+If search costs are bounded away from zero, complete learning is possible in many stochastic networks, including almost-complete networks, but even a weaker notion of long-run learning fails in many other networks.
 When agents observe random numbers of immediate predecessors, the rate of convergence, the probability of wrong herds, and long-run efficiency properties are the same as in the complete network.
-Network transparency has short-run implications for welfare and efficiency and the density of indirect connections affects convergence rates.
+The density of indirect connections affects convergence rates.
+Network transparency has short-run implications for welfare and efficiency.
 Simply letting agents observe the shares of earlier choices reduces inefficiency and welfare losses.

-Keywords: Social Networks; Rational Learning; Improvement and Large-Sample Principles; Speed of Learning; Search; Bandit Problems; Information Acquisition and Choice
+Keywords: Networks; Bayesian Learning; Improvement and Large-Sample Principles; Speed and Efficiency of Social Learning; Search; Bandit Problems; Information Choice.

 Suggested Citation: Suggested Citation